scala/scala3/docs/docs/reference/contextual-implicit/extension-methods.md

  - An extension method is applicable if it is visible under a simple name, by being defined or inherited or imported in a scope enclosing the application.
- - An extension method is applicable if it is a member of some implicit value at the point of the application.
+ - An extension method is applicable if it is a member of some implicit instance at the point of the application.

 As an example, consider an extension method `longestStrings` on `String` defined in a trait `StringSeqOps`.